Fossj117/fossj117.github.io/_posts/2025-12-11-spinach-notes.md

 The latter video emphasizes the precision and efficiency of industrial spinach harvesting thanks to "the use of advanced technology" which has "ushered in a new era of modern sustainable and highly productive agrigulture", while reducing "the need for manual labor".

 As always, it's both amazing and bizarre that we live in a world where our lives are so often supported by these giant and easy-to-ignore techno-commercial systems.
-[Alienation](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) strikes again: it's so easy to be disconnected from the footprint of our these systems that we are often-inadvertent participants in.
-It's easy to forget that, yes, the handful of spinach in my morning smoothie *is* a "fruit of the earth", that was grown in and harvested from soil somewhere in the world.
+[Alienation](https://en.wikipedia.org/wiki/Marx%27s_theory_of_alienation) strikes again: it's so easy to be disconnected from the footprint of these systems that we are often-inadvertent participants in.
+It's easy to forget that, yes, the handful of spinach in my morning smoothie *is* a "fruit of the earth", that was *grown in* and *harvested from* soil somewhere in the world.

 I was inspired to investigate where the baby spinach I usually eat comes from.
 I usually buy [this product](https://oliviasorganics.org/products/baby-spinach/) from  Olivia's Organics, which is seemingly headquartered in Chelsea, MA not too far from me.
 It says that this spinach is grown by American farmers, though I am not sure where exactly.
 Olivia's [says](https://oliviasorganics.org/our-commitment/our-organic-pledge/) that they grow "Organic Produce that Follows Mother Nature’s Lead":

 > Our organic produce is grown with sustainable farming practices that foster cycling of resources, promote ecological balance, and conserve biodiversity.
 Olivia’s Organics pledges to embrace the following organic and earth-friendly farming methods

-I am curious what these phrases mean in practice (e.g. "promote ecological balance").
+I am curious what these phrases mean in practice (e.g. "promote ecological balance" or "conserve biodiversity").
 Maybe I will try to learn more about where my food comes from.
 As with the practice of [mending](https://jeffreyfossett.com/2024/08/19/some-thoughts-on-repair.html) and making clothes, I appreciate how growing even a little bit of my own food makes me think more about the origin and creation of the objects in my life.